 Scissor lifts are mobile supported scaffolding work platforms which move and lift workers to different locations in the construction, entertainment, manufacturing, and retail industries.
 While similar to aerial lifts, scissor lifts are categorized differently and are covered under the standard 1926.451.

-Whether you’re an employer who hires scissor lift operators, or you’re an operator who wishes to add scissor lifts to your resume, it’s important to be well aware of all OSHA scissor lift certification requirements to protect the safety of the workplace.
+If you’re an employer who hires scissor lift operators, it’s important to be well aware of all OSHA scissor lift certification requirements to protect the safety of the workplace.

 OSHA regulations for scissor lifts and scissor lifts are a major concern for employers.
 Create your account today and get your OSHA scissor lift requirements in order.
 Your company can’t afford non-compliance – and your employees deserve the safest possible workplace.